cryptechdev/neptune-auth/README.md

 # neptune-auth
 This package is used to manage the authentication of callers for any arbitrary message type.
+This code is currently not audited and should be used with caution.
+When auditing is complete (sometime in Q1 2023) this warning will be removed.

+**Usage**

 The first step is to create some sort of config type which has access to stored addresses.
 ```rust